massmux/LNDConnectionKit/README.md

 ### Configure nginx to proxy to LNBITS to my.domain.com

+This is in order to call the lnbits instance from a customized domain name on the clear net.

-in /etc/nginx/sites-available/default
+Consider the file: /etc/nginx/sites-available/default

-- empty the file, meaning that the file must be present but completely blank
+- empty this file, meaning that the file must be present but completely blank;
-- now copy the example file my.domain.com.conf in the directory /etc/nginx/sites-enabled/ and make modifications you need
+- now copy the example file my.domain.com.conf in the directory /etc/nginx/sites-enabled/ and make modifications you need;

-create symbolic links
+Create symbolic links

 ```
 ln -s /etc/nginx/sites-available/my.domain.com.conf /etc/nginx/sites-enabled/my.domain.com.conf
 ```

-enable nginx
+Enable nginx

 ```
 sudo systemctl enable nginx
 sudo systemctl start nginx
 ```

-now https://my.domain.com  will proxy the local lnbits install (lnbits must be running)
+Now https://my.domain.com  will proxy the local lnbits install (lnbits must be running)

 ## Install and configure rebalance-lnd